-Several improvements have been made to Utah 154 over the years, enhancing Bangerter Highway as a commuter route and alternative route to SLC Airport.
+Several improvements have been made to SR 154 over the years, enhancing Bangerter Highway as a commuter route and alternative route to SLC Airport.
 Additional improvements are underway or planned.
 To better serve areas of Bluffdale and Riverton, a new interchange and roadway is being built between SR 154 and 600 West between Mileposts 1 and 2.
 Construction on the alignment of 600 West and the single point urban interchange (SPUI) with SR 154 started in May 2016.
 It runs through spring 2017.

 Future projects included replacing the at-grade intersection between SR 154 and SR 175 (11400 South) with a single point urban interchange.
 Construction there is scheduled to start in spring 2017.
 Further north at 9000 South (SR 209), an interchange is under study.
 Pending approval of the environmental study, construction may begin in 2017.

 The intersection of Bangerter Highway and 7000 South in West Jordan is also under study for an upgrade to a SPUI.
 If approved, work may start in 2017.
 Similarly, an environmental study was completed in June 2016 for the potential SPUI replacing the traffic lights between SR 154 and SR 173 (5400 South).
 Construction begins there in early 2017.

 ||Heading north from Utah 171 (3500 South) through the crossover intersection for southbound Bangerter Highway traffic turning east onto 3500 South east.
 Photo taken 07/03/16. |

 ||A continuous flow intersection (CFI) joins SR 154 (Bangerter Highway) northbound next with 3100 South.
 Photo taken 07/03/16. |

 ||The left-turn movement for 3100 South departs SR 154 north, one quarter mile ahead of the east-west arterial.
 Photo taken 07/03/16. |